CIBC-Internal/python/Doc/library/unittest.mock.rst

         This is either ``None`` (if the mock hasn't been called), or the arguments that the mock was last called with.
-This will be in the form of a tuple: the first member is any ordered arguments the mock was called with (or an empty tuple) and the second member is any keyword arguments (or an empty dictionary).
+This will be in the form of a tuple: the first member, which can also be accessed through the ``args`` property, is any ordered arguments the mock was called with (or an empty tuple) and the second member, which can also be accessed through the ``kwargs`` property, is any keyword arguments (or an empty dictionary).

             >>> mock = Mock(return_value=None)
-            >>> print mock.call_args
+            >>> print(mock.call_args)
             None
             >>> mock()
             >>> mock.call_args